 We can still look upon the same trees and flowers which the apostle Paul saw clothing the mountains, giving color to the plains, or reflected in the rivers.
 We may think of him among the palms of Syria, the cedars of Lebanon, the olives of Attica, or the green Isthmian pines of Corinth, whose leaves wove those "fading garlands" which he contrasts (1Corinthians 9:25) with the "incorruptible crown" of a Christian.
 We can even still look upon some of the works of man which filled him with wonder, or moved him to indignation, such as the idolatry on the Acropolis in Athens.

 The mole on which Paul landed at Puteoli, during his ministry, still stretches its ruins into the blue waters of the bay.
 The remains of the Baian villas, whose marble porticoes he then beheld glittering in the sunset, his first specimen of Italian luxury, still are seen along the shore.
 We may still enter Rome as he did by the same Appian Road, through the same Capenian Gate, and wander among the ruins of Caesar's palace (Philippians 1:13) on the Palatine.

-Those who have visited these spots must often have felt a thrill of recollection as they trod in the footsteps of the Apostle; they must have been conscious how much the identity of the outward scene brought them into communion with him, while they tried to image to themselves the feelings with which he must have looked upon the objects before them.
-They who have experienced this will feel how imperfect a biography of Apostle Paul must be without faithful representations of the places which he visited.
+Those who have visited the above spots must often have felt a thrill of recollection as they trod in the footsteps of the Apostle Paul.
+They must have been conscious how much the identity of the outward scene brought them into communion with him, while they tried to image to themselves the feelings with which he must have looked upon the objects before them.
+They who have experienced this will feel how imperfect a biography of Paul's life and ministry must be without understanding the faithful representations of the places which he visited.